 Lipomas are slow-growing, benign (non-cancerous) tumours of the fat cells that are surrounded by a fibrous capsule.
-They are quite rare in cats and when they do occur, are mostly seen in older cats.
-They can develop on any part of the body, both inside and out, and they may be singular or multiple.
+They are quite rare in cats, and when they do occur, it is usually in older cats.

-Although harmless, in certain locations they can be a problem as they can press on other structures, impeding function.
+Although harmless, lipomas can cause problems in some locations as they can press on other structures which can impede their function.

 They can define as infiltrative or non-infiltrative.

-Infiltrative lipomas can invade surrounding muscle and connective tissue.
-Recurrence is quite common with this type of lipoma.
+- Infiltrative lipomas can invade surrounding muscle and connective tissue.
+Recurrence is quite common.

 Infiltrative lipomas are typically less defined than non-infiltrative lipomas.

 Fine needle aspirate – A needle is inserted into the lump and aspirating a small sample.
-The contents are placed on a slide and checked under a microscope.
+The contents are placed on a slide and evaluated under a microscope.

 In some cases, a biopsy will be necessary if the results from the fine needle aspirate are inconclusive.

-Ultrasound, x-ray or CT scans may also be required to determine the extent of an infiltrative tumour.
+Ultrasound, x-ray or CT scans which can help your veterinarian determine the extent of an infiltrative tumour.

 Your veterinarian may suggest a wait and see approach with a non-invasive lipoma depending on the size and location.
 If this is the case, it is important to regularly check it to determine if it is growing in size and impeding function.

-Infiltrative lipomas will be surgically removed with a wide margin.
-Radiation therapy may also be required as it is often difficult to remove the entire tumour from surrounding tissue.
+Surgical removal of infiltrative lipomas with a wide margin.
+Radiation may be necessary as a follow up as it is often difficult to remove the entire tumour from surrounding tissue.

-Recovery is relatively straight forward with this surgery, however, your cat should be kept quite for a few days while he heals.
+Recovery is straightforward with this surgery; however, keep your cat quiet for a few days during recovery.

-All cats should be routinely checked over from head to toe to look for lumps and bumps.
-Anything unusual should be checked over by a veterinarian.
+Regularly heck cats from head to tow to look for lumps and if you do find something unusual, consult your veterinarian.
 Even though lipomas are generally harmless, it is impossible to differentiate without microscopic examination of the cells to differentiate between a benign and malignant lump.
-The earlier diagnosis is made, the better.